Joa2506/Liner-Algebra/README.md

 # Linear Algebra

-For this project I try to learn image processing with CUDA
+A Library that implements different functionality for linear algebra.

 ## Description

-For me to learn linear algebra by making by implementing different functions
+For me to learn linear algebra by making by implementing different functions.
+Will later be used to also work with SIMD intrincics for Intel, and SIMT in CUDA.